 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
 Turn the engine off. - 3.
-Place a large drain pan under the oil filter ©. - 4.
+Place a large drain pan under the oil filter © HR16DE and MR18DE engine models. - 4.
 Loosen the oil filter with an oil filter wrench by turning it counterclockwise.
 Then remove the oil filter by turning it by hand.